Code-Institute-Submissions/local_searches_website/README.md

 - Zoom functionality works perfectly
 - Weather widget works and dissapear in medium to smaller sizes to avoid cluttering.
 - Social media icons in footer links succesfully and hover effects works perfectly
+- An error has been detected (GET https://api.openweathermap.org/data/2.5/weather?q=Dublin,Ireland&804ff9591cf3f58dd01ceea9f8c58e20 401 (Unauthorized))
+- as weather API has never been accepted. just decide to leave it on to show some of the code I wrote in order to access JSON data.

 ## Deployment